 What’s more, they may also possess powerful cancer-fighting properties.

-In fact, one 2016 study found that consuming at least seven servings of whole grains each week was linked to a significantly lower risk of the development of breast cancer in women (
+In fact, one 2016 study found that consuming more than seven servings of whole grains each week was linked to a significantly lower risk of the development of breast cancer in women (

 Another study involving 10,812 middle-aged women showed that eating more high quality carbohydrates, such as whole grains, was associated with a decreased risk of developing breast cancer over a 12-year period (